5 Foods to Help You Avoid Love Handles

 1. Coffee and the oxidation of fats

 Believe it or not, one or two cups of coffee a day is synonymous with good health.
-Your brain will thank you, your liver will be protected from multiple diseases, and your weight will also take notice:
+It’s good for your brain.
+It helps protect your liver from multiple diseases.
+And it also helps with weight control.

 - According to a published scientific study, coffee improves the body’s oxidation of fats.